decisionrules/decisionrulesdotnet/README.md

 	public string OutputAttribute { get; set;}
 }
 ```

+> When creating an input object for the solver, it changes to camelCase format when deserializing the T object.
+It is a recommended practice to use camelCase also on the DecisionRules dashboard.

 # Using Management API
 Management class takes on argument, management api key.
 Class exposes number of methods listed below.